 All employees of the H&M group, regardless of their position and salary level, are included in the programme according to the same basic principle - based on length of employment, either full-time or part-time.
 The number of years that the employee has worked for the company previously is taken into account in the qualification period, which is five years unless local rules require otherwise.
 As a general rule, funds will begin to be paid out no earlier than the age of 62.
-However, it will also be possible for payments to be made after ten years of employment - but no earlier than 2021.
+However, it will also be Cont.
+Note 7, Salaries, other remuneration and social security costs possible for payments to be made after ten years of employment - but no earlier than 2021.